zhusz/CVPR15-CFSS/README.md

 This is the implementation of Shizhan Zhu et al.'s CVPR-15 work [Face Alignment by Coarse-to-Fine Shape Searching](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Zhu_Face_Alignment_by_2015_CVPR_paper.pdf).
 It is open source under BSD-3 license (see the `LICENSE` file).
 Codes can be used freely only for acedemic purpose.
 If you want to apply it to industrial products, please send an email to Shizhan Zhu at `zhshzhutah2@gmail.com` first.

-## Demo Video
-We have uploaded our [demo video](http://youtu.be/S4PQ63duO-I) in youtube.
-The trained model should perform with similar performance as shown in the demo video.
-Otherwise, the software might have been used in an inappropriate way.

 ## Citation
 If you use the codes as part of your research project, please cite our work as follows:
 ```